At a Glance

 ✨Show Your Compassion

 As a Support Worker, empathy and compassion are key.
-Be prepared to share examples of how you've supported others in the past, highlighting your ability to connect with residents on a personal level.
+Be prepared to share examples of how you've supported others in the past, whether in a professional or personal setting.
+This will demonstrate your ability to put resident wellbeing at the heart of your service.

 ✨Ask Insightful Questions